 There are a number of comprehensive procedures available to back up and recover the NAM Probe, NAM Servers, the NAM Server database, and the MS SQL Server databases.

 For a quick daily backup, the quick backup and restore procedures are recommended.
 They will properly select and extract the critical monitoring configuration files.

 For a more disaster-proof backup, use the complete backup and restore procedures.
 They take more time, but the backup will contain a complete snapshot of your NAM deployment.

 See the high-level disaster recovery procedure below.

 This is a high-level recovery procedure for a basic NAM installation.
-It provides an overview of the console, report server, and NAM Probe restoration sequence.
+It provides an overview of the NAM Console, NAM Server, and NAM Probe restoration sequence.
 Follow the links for details.

 Most of the devices within NAM are configured individually.
 The sequence of the recovery of each device is not critical, but it can be beneficial to follow this path: